dherzog02/gcd-project/README.md

 The "activity_labels.txt" file contains two columns, a numeric index and the text label such as "WALKING_UPSTAIRS", etc. The first step is to read the second column, the readable names, into a variable called mynames.

-The second step reads the first column and assigns those values and names.
+The second step reads the first column and assigns those values as names of the values.

 The mynames vector is returned.

 ##newnames(olddt, filtercols)

 The newnames function takes a data table (olddt) and a numeric vector (filtercols) as its arguments.
-The data table should already be filtered down to the Subject, Activity and 66 different measurements identified.
+The data table should already be selected down to the Subject, Activity and 66 different measurements identified.
 The function returns a data table with the names read from the "features.txt" file.

 The new data table is created calls newdt.
 The names are set with a single statement that does the following:
 * Call the function setnames with olddt as the source data